-Skinceuticals CE Ferulic is known as the gold standard of Vitamin C serums with copy-cat products following its foot steps, attempting to mimic the serums mystical powers.
+Skinceuticals CE Ferulic is known as the gold standard of Vitamin C serums with copy-cat products following its footsteps, attempting to mimic the serums mystical powers.
 Timeless Vitamin C+E Ferulic Acid is among the most common, and one I receive questions about most often.
 There are certain products where budget options exist.
 A quality, well formulated Vitamin C serum is one of those products where in my opinion, a budget option doesn’t exist.
 And by budget, I mean cheap…. because budget is relative.

 The formulas look similar enough, but we’re going to break them down side by side.

 Timeless Vitamin C+E Ferulic Acid Ingredients: Water, Ethoxydiglycol, L-Ascorbic Acid, Propylene Glycol, Alpha Tocopherol, Polysorbate 80, Panthenol, Ferulic Acid, Sodium Hyaluronate, Benzylalcohol, Dehydroacetic Acid.